ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-quantity-is-whole-number.md

 # Check if the quantity is a whole number

-The current calculated attribute returns true if the quantity in the Sales Order line is whole number, and False - if it is  decimal number.
+The current calculated attribute returns true if the quantity in the sales order line is whole number, and False - if it is decimal number.
 The repository of the attribute is Crm.Sales.SalesOrderLines.

 It expressions are as follows: